mpreyb/offaxis_holosim/README.md

 ## Downloads
-The complete dataset generated using this algortithm can be downloaded at: https://www.kaggle.com/datasets/mariareyb/simulated-out-of-focus-holograms
+The complete dataset generated using this algorithm (distances from -50 to 50 mm with a step of 1mm) can be downloaded at: https://www.kaggle.com/datasets/mariareyb/simulated-out-of-focus-holograms

 ## License & Copyright